awsdocs/amazon-cloudfront-developer-guide/doc_source/high_availability_origin_failover.md

 + **Return a custom error page for the primary origin** – If the primary origin returns an HTTP status code that’s not configured for failover, CloudFront returns the custom error page to viewers\.
 + **Return a custom error page for the secondary origin** – If CloudFront receives a failure status code from the secondary origin, CloudFront returns the custom error page\.

-For more information about using custom error pages with CloudFront, see [Generating Custom Error Responses](GeneratingCustomErrorResponses.md)\.
+For more information about using custom error pages with CloudFront, see [Generating custom error responses](GeneratingCustomErrorResponses.md)\.